lpinilla/vim-codepainter/README.md

 ### Contributions

-In case you find a bug and want to fix it or add new features, feel free to fork the repo and create a pool request!
+In case you find a bug and want to fix it or add new features, feel free to fork the repo and create a pull request!